irenehuangch/61040-fa22-fritter-backend/README.md

 **Returns**

 - A success message
-- A object with all the circles
+- A object with all the circles for the logged in user

 **Throws**